Hana Field is Tanaka Farms’ secondary location which specializes in U-Pick flowers. Their most popular flower is most definitely the sunflower.

 - Bring your own cutting utensils to cut the sunflower stem.

-- Loose dirt and uneven grounds so we recommend closed-toe shoes.
+- Loose dirt and uneven ground so we recommend closed-toe shoes.

 - Bring an umbrella since there is no shade and lots of water.